Population Health Fellowship – North East and Yorkshire

 Reimbursement of your salary element of the participation in the fellowship will be provided to your substantive employer and you must discuss this opportunity with your line manager and educational supervisor (if applicable) of your intentions to apply.

-The fellowship targets early to mid-career healthcare professionals providing NHS services (AfC band 6 and above, or equivalent; dentists-in-training; doctors-in-training post-FY2 and their SAS equivalent).
-Fellowships in some locations are also open to wider members of the NHS workforce currently working in an NHS health services role relevant to population health and with leadership responsibility (AfC band 6 or above, or equivalent).
-Further details on eligibility criteria can be found in the Rough Guide and FAQ.
+Registered healthcare professional providing NHS services (Agenda for Change band 6 and above, or equivalent; dentists-in-training; doctors-in-training post FY2 and their Trust/SAS equivalent).
+Currently working in an NHS role or other public sector role relevant to population health and with leadership responsibility (Agenda for Change band 6 or above, or equivalent).

-There are four hosts across the North East and Yorkshire.
+There are three hosts across the North East and Yorkshire.
 These are:

 Before you apply